mmcdole/viking-ftpd/README.md

 # VikingMUD FTP Daemon

-A custom FTP server designed specifically for VikingMUD, providing secure file access with native integration into the MUD's authentication and authorization systems.
+A custom FTP server designed specifically for VikingMUD, providing secure file access with native integration into the MUD's authentication and [hierarchical authorization system](docs/viking_access_tree.md).
 This daemon understands LPC object serialization and directly interfaces with the MUD's character database and access control trees.

 ## Configuration